 10. Research on the Impact of Social Media on Teenagers' Mental Health

-Just imagine living in a world where we don't have to worry about our phones going off.
+Just imagine living in a world where we don't have to worry about our phones dying.
 Yes, that could be possible with a solar-powered phone charger.

-You see, a project idea like this is brilliant and provides a practical answer to our energy-demanding devices.
-It's an excellent technology project for students.
+A brilliant project idea like this provides a practical answer to our energy-demanding devices.

 Step-by-Step Guide: